muntasir2165/study-materials/Syllabus.md

 ------------------------------------------------------

 #### Week 21 - Regionalized Content
+- These are extra materials we have provide you to learn on your own, we will only cover one of the following topics throughout the week.
+It is important to be able to learn a new language on your own because the technologies is one of the fastest changing industry
+1. Introduction to C sharp (C#) -  Introduction to ASP.NET MVC, model validation; formatting annotations; and LINQ queries
+2. First Steps with Python -  First Steps with Danjgo, Django Forms & Request Handling
+3. First Steps with Java - Thinking Deeply About OOP, Loose Ends & More on Design
+4. PHPrimer -  Learning Laravel, Deep(er) Dive

 #### Week 22 - Computer Science Fundamentals
 - 22.1 - Basics of Algorithms - fundamental concept of algorithm development and efficiency including  benchmarking etc
 - 22.2 - Sorting Algorithms - express the insertion sort algorithm in pseudocode